SaswatB/crylic/docs/reference/configuration-file.md

 _Default: false_

-By default Crylic will inject packaged versions of some NPM packages, such as React & React Refresh, which allows new projects to be worked on without installing dependencies.
+By default, Crylic will inject packaged versions of some NPM packages, such as React & React Refresh, allowing new projects to be worked on without installing dependencies.

 If this is causing issues, this feature can be disabled, but be sure to either add React Refresh to the project dependencies or set `webpack.overrideConfig.disableFastRefresh` to `true`.